 The Chanderi weavers face many challenges.
 The introduction of synthetic fabrics has led to a decline in the demand for traditional Chanderi fabrics.
 Additionally, the weavers often struggle to make a living wage.
 However, they are committed to preserving their craft and passing it on to future generations.

 In recent years, there has been a growing interest in hand-woven textiles, and Chanderi weaving is now making a comeback.
+With the comeback, silk chanderi sarees and semi chanderi sarees are more liked by new generation.
 This is thanks in part to the efforts of the Chanderi weavers themselves, who have been working to promote their craft and educate the public about its importance.

 The Chanderi weavers are an important part of the cultural heritage of India.
 They are the keepers of a centuries-old tradition, and their work is a testament to the skill and artistry of the Indian people.

 Here are some of the challenges faced by Chanderi weavers:

 - Decline in demand for traditional Chanderi fabrics

 Despite these challenges, the Chanderi weavers are committed to preserving their craft and passing it on to future generations.
 They are a resilient and resourceful community, and they are determined to ensure that the art of Chanderi weaving continues to thrive for many years to come.